in

 Charcuterie Board Sizes

 Charcuterie boards sizesThe charcuterie board you need will depend on many factors, including material and size.
-A good-looking charcuterie is one looking filled to the brim with delicious treats like exotic cheeses, cured meats, fruits, and vegetables like grapes, dried apricots, or olives.
+A good-looking charcuterie is one filled to the brim with delicious treats like exotic cheeses, cured meats, fruits, and vegetables like grapes, dried apricots, or olives.
 However, one of the most important is looking at how many people you plan to entertain in a given time.

 For larger gatherings like birthdays, holiday celebrations, or dinner parties, there are the larger ones listed above, from 7 by 23 inches or 18 by 58 centimeters to 18 by 24 inches or 46 by 61 centimeters.